photoprism/photoprism-docs/docs/user-guide/faq.md

 ??? question "Why do some pictures have 08/12/2002 as date if they were not taken on that day?"

-    This is probably due to a [bug in Android](https://issuetracker.google.com/issues/36963276) that caused photos to be created with an incorrect CreateDate.
+    This is usually caused by a [bug in Android](https://issuetracker.google.com/issues/36963276) that caused photos to be created with an incorrect CreateDate.
 You can use [Exiftool](https://exiftool.org/install.html) to correct the wrong dates.

 ??? question "Why do some pictures have an odd date like 01/01/1980?"